PhanideepV/PhanideepV/README.md

 - 👋 Hi, I’m @PhanideepV
-- 👀 I’m interested in ...Predictive Data Analytics
+- 👀 I’m interested in ...working as an SRE
-- 🌱 I’m currently learning ...Python Scripting and Data Analytics
+- 🌱 I’m currently learning ...Ansible
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...